garyjohnson/okspechelper/README.md

 OKSpecHelper
 ==============

-Simple helpers for using Objection framework with Kiwi tests.
+Simple helpers for using [Objection](https://github.com/atomicobject/objection) to inject mocks for [Kiwi](https://github.com/allending/Kiwi) tests.
 Tries to stay out of the way of normal Objection and Kiwi syntax and usage.
 Currently targets iOS 7 with XCTest.

 # Installing